1. ElectroBraid® Commitment to Safety

 BRACING

 ElectroBraid® is a tension system that requires proper bracing.
 When the braid lines terminate at an end post or change direction at a corner post, you must ensure those post foundations are rock solid.
-They must be strong enough to withstand the forces transmitted if a horse were to strike the fence at speed, as well as resist the tendency to shift under the strain you'll provide making the line taut.
+They must be strong enough to withstand the forces transmitted if a horse were to strike the fence at speed, and resist the tendency to shift under the strain you'll provide making the line taut.
 For that, you'll have to ensure these posts are properly braced.

-Posts should be set a minimum of 3 feet into the soil.
+Posts should be set at a minimum of 3 feet into the soil.
 In areas where the ground does freeze, posts must be set to extend below the frost line.
 Failure to do so may cause your posts to shift, allowing the tension on the braid to relax.
 Consider cementing your posts or driving them deeper in loose soil conditions such as sand or mud.
 Please check with your county office or contractor to determine the local frost line or possible special bracing needs based on your specific soil or geographic area.

 Proper bracing will increase the effectiveness of your fence and reduce maintenance caused by post shifting.
 Incorrect or insufficient bracing may lead to fence failure and may be dangerous to you and your horses.